Don't Pollute! Change the Way You Commute

 Metro and Cal State LA have partnered to bring students a Universal College Student Transit Pass (U-Pass) Pilot Program.
 Through this program, qualifying students can purchase a Metro pass for the semester at a discounted rate.
 This college discounted transit pass is designed to streamline the process of purchasing a college student transit pass and offers students unlimited rides on Metro’s rail and bus line services.
 Sales are limited and passes are available for a limited time each semester.

-Visit our U-Pass Page for Information on Summer 2018 U-Passes.
+Visit our U-Pass Page for Information on Fall 2018 U-Passes.